qianwch/spring-mvc-osgi-extender/README.md

 # What is it, and what can it do?

-It is an extender-bundle which is triggered by the bundle events.
+It is an osgi-extender-bundle which is triggered by the bundle events.
 Bundles which contains spring mvc configurations could be plugged into osgi http whiteboard, the extender will: